 The demands on each generation of WiFi technology has been different.
 When it started off, WiFi did not have to address any of the applications that run over it today.
 It was just going to be a cable replacement for basic enterprise data.
-If 802.11ac was all about enabling high throughput, 11ax is expected to do a lot more.
-Customers have been promised higher throughput, lower latency (4x lower!!!) and higher user density.
+If the user experience with 802.11 ac was all about enabling high throughput, 11ax is expected to do a lot more.
+Customers have been promised higher throughput, lower latency (4x lower!!!), and higher user density.
 That is a lot to deliver on.

 Although there have been announcements galore, there are a very limited number of devices (especially Clients) in the market today with full 802.11ax support.
 Chip vendors and OEMs are busy delivering products to their announced roadmaps.
 With no ready to use test equipment, interoperability remains a major challenge.
 It was being addressed at multiple Plug fests.
 802.11ax is fundamentally more complex than earlier WiFi technologies, imposing many technical challenges for all participants in the ecosystem.
 Current testing is focused mostly on functionality using very specific MATLAB Models for 802.11 ax.

 With this landscape in the backdrop, how does one start preparing and understanding what it will take to test a full-fledged 802.11ax solution?
 How is it possible to model what the user is going to experience.
 We being a Test & Measurement company, asked this question to ourselves, a year back.
 I would like to share our thought process here.

 We need to go back to basics and ask what is unique in 802.11 ax?
 Unique does not mean just the features like OFDMA based physical layer multiplexing the users, higher MIMO or higher QAMs.
 We need to understand the User Experience aspect of AX solution, rather than focusing merely on technology features that are tangible.
 For user experience testing, basics are different.
 We need to predict the usage and try to create a similar environment and measure acceptable KPIs.